kgrafico/bet-code-review/README.md

 At work, code reviews are usually done through tools like github or bitbucket but for simplicity for this test, please add your suggestions as code comments throughout the app, and add a markdown file with general comments before zipping / bundling the repo up and returning it to us.
 ​
 ## About this app
-This app is a very simple web crawler written in Node.js with React UI (and Next.js) to display the results.
+This app is a web crawler written in Node.js with React UI (and Next.js) to display the results.
 The results are sent to the UI via a websocket connection (using socket.io).
 The UI supplies the server three parameters - the URL to start with, a regular expression specifying which URLs it should follow, and the maximum number of HTTP requests that should be performed concurrently.
 ​
 ## Acceptance criteria for this app